shohan-cse/virtual-assistant/README.md

 08. Your default browser will open and the shocave will come in front of you

-09. Then, click on the mic button and start talking with shocave
+09. Then, click on the mic button and start talking with Shocave

 ## If you like my project
 Don't forget to (Follow) and press the (Star) button.
 If you want to save this project in your profile, then click on the (Fork) button from the top right side